Vera Panova: Career

 In 1933, she began writing plays.
 In 1935, her second husband, Komsomolskaya Pravda journalist Boris Vakhtin, was arrested and imprisoned on Solovki where he died (the exact death date is unknown, probably the later thirties).
 The Gulag authorities allowed her only one meeting with Boris, which she described in her story Svidanie (The Meeting).

 From 1940, she lived in Leningrad.
-The unexpected advance of the Nazis on the Leningrad Front found her in Tsarskoe Selo.
+The unexpected advance of the Nazis on the Leningrad Front found her in Tsarskoye Selo.
 She and her daughter were put in a concentration camp near Pskov, but they managed to escape to Narva, where they lived illegally in a destroyed synagogue.
 She then moved to the village of Shishaki to stay with relatives.
 There she began her first serious works, the plays Ivan Kosogor (1939) and In Old Moscow (1940).
 Although these 2 plays won prizes, Vera felt that the dramatic form confined her, and, by her own admission, she was unable to fit all that she wanted to say into its strict framework.
 She felt that she could work with greater freedom in the novel and story forms.

-In 1943, when the Germans retreated from Ukraine, she moved to Perm (called Molotov at that time).
+In 1943, when the Germans retreated from Ukraine, she moved to Molotov (now Perm).
 She worked for a local newspaper and published her first novel The Pirozhkov Family (later renamed Yevdokia, the source of a Soviet film produced by Tatyana Lioznova in 1961).
-In 1944, as a journalist, she was embedded for two months with a hospital train about which she wrote the novel Sputniki (1946; translated as The Train) that brought her a Stalin Prize in 1947.
-There was a Soviet Film Poezd miloserdiya (Train of Mercy, 1961) and another TV-film Na vsyu ostavshuyuysya zhizn' (For the Rest of One's Life, 1975) based on the novel; the scenario for the later film was written by Panova's son Boris Vakhtin.
+In 1944, as a journalist, she was embedded for two months with a hospital train about which she wrote the novel Sputniki (1946; translated as The Train) that brought her a Stalin Prize first degree (1947).
+There was a Soviet film Poezd miloserdiya (Train of Mercy, 1961) and another TV-film Na vsyu ostavshuyuysya zhizn (For the Rest of One's Life, 1975) based on the novel; the scenario for the later film was written by Panova's son Boris Vakhtin.